cmadh/NodeosDeepMindSwig/README.md

 /NodeosSwigWrapper/NodeosSwigSharp contains generated Wrapper Code /NodeosSwigWrapper/NodeosSwigExtensions extends the generated Types

-SwigDataWrapper.cs allows allows high performance copying of binary data owned by the nodeos process Methods in SwigLogger.cs is invoked through a swig-director passed to Nodeos SwigLogProcessor.cs implements asynchronity by queueing data received (and copied so it's owned by the C#-process) and allows to build any form of consumer on top
+- SwigDataWrapper.cs allows allows high performance copying of binary data owned by the nodeos process
+- Methods in SwigLogger.cs are invoked through a swig-director passed to Nodeos
+- SwigLogProcessor.cs implements asynchronity by queueing data received (and copied so it's owned by the C#-process) and allows to build any form of consumer on top

 ## Try yourself